 Cons: Unlike the majority of the options on this list, we don’t recommend you wear these while working out.
 They don’t necessarily offer the durability, flexibility and breathability classic sweatpants have to offer, so keep these for the streets.

-Pros: SPY loves to showcase products made in the United States when appropriate, and American Giant presented that opportunity with its Track Pant, which is made in Los Angeles.
-These men’s sweatpants have ribbed ankle cuffs and the always valuable back sweatpants pocket and use double-knit cotton for long-term durability.
+Pros: SPY loves to showcase products made in the United States when appropriate, and American Giant presented that opportunity with its Classic Sweatpant, which is made right in Middlesex, North Carolina.
+These men’s sweatpants have ribbed ankle cuffs and the always valuable back sweatpants pocket and use double-needle straddle stitching for long-term durability.

 Cons: It costs money to manufacture in the United States, so these sweatpants are on the pricier side.
-They’re also made of 100% cotton ponte knit, so though they’re comfortable, they won’t have the stretchiness of a mixed-material sweatpant.
+They’re also made of 100% cotton, so though they’re comfortable, they won’t have the stretchiness of a mixed-material sweatpant.